 Special Concentrations is not for everyone.
-It is not for students who wish to avoid particular departmental requirements or to create a broad, unfocused concentration that could be described as “general studies.”
+It is not for students who wish to avoid particular departmental requirements or who hope to create a broad, unfocused concentration that could be described as “general studies.”
 Nor is it for students who do not know precisely what they want to study and who have trouble narrowing their interests to a single field.
-Rather, it is an opportunity for students who know quite clearly what they wish to investigate, although it requires integrating courses and research from more than one area.
-In all cases, students should begin to consult with faculty members who are expert in their areas of interest to determine what direction would be best to follow.
+Rather, it is for students who know quite clearly what they wish to investigate, as it requires integrating courses and research from more than one area.
+Although there are exceptions, most successful Special Concentrations applications have been submitted by upperclassmen who have already spent one or two terms studying in one of the College’s established concentrations.

+Students should begin by consulting with faculty members who are expert in their areas of interest to determine what direction would be best to follow.
 Although most special concentration proposals include a full tutorial program culminating in a senior thesis for honors candidates, Special Concentrations is also open to students who prefer a basic course of study.
 Each approved Special Concentration exists as a small committee within our program.
-Plans of Study for the individual concentrations are unique, but all are interdisciplinary.
-For example, several current programs deal with health and public policy, combining coursework from history and science, economics, sociology, and government.
+The detailed administration of each student’s course of study is supervised by his or her faculty adviser and by the director of studies for the program.
+Plans of Study for individual concentrations are unique, but all are deeply interdisciplinary.
+For example, several current programs deal with science and society, combining coursework from history and science, engineering, and sociology to name just a few departments.
 A burgeoning interest in urban studies lately has produced several Special Concentrations, some emphasizing city planning, others leaning toward government or economics.
-Theater and performance studies continue to be the focus of many Special Concentrations in recent years.
+The possibilities of Special Concentrations are limited only by the student's imagination, and the resources available at Harvard.

-Special Concentrations represents a small but significant portion of undergraduate concentrators.
-It seems best for those students who have not only an unusual interest, but who also have a clear grasp of the direction in which they are heading.
-Although there are exceptions, most successful Special Concentrations applications have been submitted by upperclassmen who have spent one or two terms studying in one of the College’s established concentrations.
+Special Concentrations represents a small but critical portion of undergraduate concentrators.
+It is best for those students who have not only an unusual interest, but who also have a clear grasp of the direction in which they are heading.
+If this sounds like you, find out how to apply here.